Pencader Tunnel: History

 As it stood, the tunnel was only 'finished' in March 1861 although, at the time, it was exposed rock without a brick lining and required further work to complete it.
 The long approach cuttings were also unfinished at this time.
 During construction of the tunnel, many of the horses used to haul away excavated rock died from disease and were buried in the field surrounding the northern of the two shafts.
 The same field also has grassed-over rubble remaining from cottages built by the construction navvies.
 Much of the spoil excavated was used to build embankments north and south of the tunnel but large spoil heaps can be seen on the hillsides around both ventilation shafts.

 Further delays were caused by the original contractor for the railway, Jays of London, abandoning the construction of the line in autumn 1861.
 By November, however, another contractor, Holdens, had taken over the task.
 Work was focused on finishing several miles of railway either side of the tunnel and, although easy to the north, to the south, heavy engineering of cuttings and embankments slowed the work.

 Track is known to have been laid through the tunnel at some point prior to December 1863, as a company report mentions an accident in that month on a ballast train en route to Pencader, beyond the tunnel.
-Official government inspection was carried out in January 1864 and the tunnel opened with the rest of the Llanpumsaint-Pencader section of the line on 1 April 1864.
+Official government inspection was carried out in January 1864 and the tunnel opened with the rest of the Llanpumsaint-Pencader section of the line on 3 June 1864.
 At the time, the tunnel was still unlined and a watchman was employed to inspect the tunnel for any rockfalls, until it was eventually lined with brick some years later.

 By the time the tunnel was finished, having taken four years to build and a further three to complete the railway approaches to it, the project had crippled the finances of the Carmarthen to Cardigan Railway, which soon went into receivership.
-After the railway was closed to freight traffic on 28 September 1973, the track was removed.
+After the railway was closed to freight traffic in October 1973, and the track was removed two years later.
 The tunnel was not demolished and remains in place.
+There have been proposals to reconnect the railway between Aberystwyth and Carmarthen which would use Pencader Tunnel.